 So much interaction occurs within herds, including quarreling males who waltz about in an attempt to impress females.

 Many of Africa’s most famous animals are predators.
 They are icons of their environment, symbols of a wild and untouched continent.
 And there is more than just the big cats.

-They live in prides and are usually seen out in the open, all across East and Southern Africa.
-Lions are scared of nothing.
-They spend most of their days resting in the shade, but will hunt in the cooler hours.
+They live in prides and usually occur in the open, all across East and Southern Africa.
+Lions are not scared of anything.
+They spend most of their days resting in the shade but will hunt in the cooler hours.

 Leopards are majestic and radiate mystique.
 They are solitary and spend their days hiding away, meaning that this African animal can be very difficult to find on safari.

 Although widespread across Africa, their secretive nature makes them hard to track.

 Three hyena subspecies live in Africa.
 All three are incredible hunters, even though their reputation precedes them.
 Hyenas do scavenge, but most of their food comes from hunting.

 Most people think of hyenas to be ugly and nasty African animals, a little like Whoopi Goldberg’s character in The Lion King.
-Yet they have a surreal beauty when given a chance.
+Yet, they have a surreal beauty when given a chance.

-Do hyena laugh?
 You may think so, but this is also a myth.

 Spotted hyenas are the most common hyena subspecies.
 They are widespread across Africa and often move in large clans.

 Striped hyenas were once common across Africa and Asia.
 They regularly come into contact with people and scavenge from garbage bins.
-Unfortunately they are also critically endangered.
+Unfortunately, they are also critically endangered.

-One of the most spectacular African animals, wild dogs are ravenous hunters and an ode to yesteryear wildlife.
+One of the most spectacular African animals, wild dogs, are ravenous hunters and an ode to yesteryear wildlife.